Whitlock-Group/HERBS/README.md

 - 3D visualisation in HERBS depends on OpenGL, if you face to the problem that no OpenGL is installed on your machine, please see (https://www.opengl.org) to download and install accordingly.

 - If you use MacOS and face to the problem of ImportError states that "Unable to load OpenGL package".
-Please try to find the OpenGL package folder from where you install all python packages in your enviroment, and go to OpenGL's child-folder "platform", open "ctypesloader.py", and change line
+Please try to find the OpenGL package folder from where you install all python packages in your environment, and go to OpenGL's child-folder "platform", open "ctypesloader.py", and change line

 ```python
 fullName = util.find_library( name )